-So here goes, a crisp framework to help you reason out an unlaunch and then execute it –
+So here it is, a way to help you rationalise and execute an unlaunch –

 Didn’t you (or your past teammates) spent weeks and months launching this?
 You (or they) sure did but that’s not the reason to keep dragging things along.

 There are many potential reasons to evaluate periodically and unlaunch features when needed.